lkuper/dissertation/dissertation/jfp-reviews-response.md

 Thanks to both reviewers for their detailed reading of the paper and suggestions for improving it.
-We've incorporated many of the reviewers' suggestions.
-Here we briefly outline the changes we made.
+We have already incorporated many of the reviewers' suggestions.
+Here we briefly outline the changes we have made and plan to make.

+## Reviewer 1

 Reviewer 1 made three major suggestions: